Constitution of the Honor System

 2. The members of this committee shall be the presidents of the sophomore and junior classes, former sophomore and junior class presidents, a member of the freshman class to be appointed by a subcommittee comprised of four members of the Honor Committee and the Undergraduate Student Government president, and members to be appointed by a selection committee from the student body at large until the committee consists of twelve members.

-3. Every academic year a subcommittee composed of the senior class members of the Honor Committee and the Undergraduate Student Government president shall convene after the first of April to select a sophomore member of the committee to serve as clerk for the committee during the upcoming academic year.
+3. Every academic year a subcommittee composed of the senior class members of the Honor Committee and the Undergraduate Student Government president shall convene after the first of December to select a sophomore member of the committee to serve as clerk for the committee during the subsequent spring and fall semesters.
 This subcommittee will interview all interested sophomore members of the committee and shall appoint one sophomore by a unanimous vote to serve as the clerk of the Honor Committee for the upcoming academic year.
 This sophomore member will automatically become a member of the committee the following year.

 4. The president of the junior class and the former sophomore class president will normally serve until the end of their junior year and will automatically become members of the committee at the beginning of their senior year.

-5. The member of the committee who serves as clerk junior year will become chair of the committee during his or her senior year.
-In the event that this person withdraws from the University, or is otherwise unable to serve as chair of the committee, the member of the committee who is in the senior class and served as his or her junior class president will become the chair of the Honor Committee.
+5. In the event that the Clerk withdraws from the University, or is otherwise unable to serve as clerk, the subcommittee described in section 3 will convene to select a new clerk from the eligible members, i.e., those in the spring semester of the sophomore year or those in the fall semester of the junior year.
+The member of the committee who serves as Clerk junior year will become Chair at the beginning of the spring semester of their junior year.
+In the event that this person withdraws from the University, or is otherwise unable to serve as chair of the committee, the member of the committee who is serving as junior class president in the spring semester, or the member who is in the senior class in the fall semester and served as his or her junior class president the previous year, will become the chair of the Honor Committee.

 6. The newly elected sophomore and junior class presidents will normally become members of the committee at the beginning of the fall term following their election, but, if needed, can serve on the committee immediately after their election.